Jhaaditya1999/M3_CAR_WIPING_SYSTEM/1_Requirements/README.md

 as possible and be diligent in cleaning it!
 Wiper blade Blade is a rubber part that comes in contact with glass It also has a metal clamping attached to it which aids in maintaining uniform pressure on the blade.
 Here we are going to show the wiper control system in microcontroller.
+### WORKING PROCESS
+- When the button is pressed ONCE, the car will be on ACC mode.

+- When the button is pressed TWICE, the car will be on Ignition mode.

+- When the button is pressed THREE times, wiper turn on.

+- When the button is pressed FOUR times, wiper turn off.
 ## IMPORTANT OF WIPER SYSTEM IN CAR
 1)For saftey on the road windshiled glass is the most critical part 2)But when it comes to the varying weather conditions,windshiled wipers are considerd to be the saviour.